brianhill/classical-mechanics/index.md

 There is an endless supply of textbooks with roots going so far back (e.g., Sears, *Principles of Physics,* 1944) that it is hard to think of even their most recent incarnations as modern.
 The traditional sequence is thoroughly-tested and internationally-recognized, but we will be going a slightly different direction.
 To have the modern approach that I advertised above and in the course proposal, we will use two volumes from a new and ambitious textbook series created by Thomas Moore at Pomona College:

 * [*Six Ideas that Shaped Physics*, 4th Edition, Volumes C and N](http://www.physics.pomona.edu/sixideas/) for Terms 2 and 3, respectively

-By the end of the fall semester, we will have covered the same material as is usually covered in the first semester of a many-semester physics sequence, but with a different organization and emphasis.

 ## Grading and Homework